A worker is checking the inventory on site

 For the purposes of this article, all future mentions of QuickBooks will refer to QuickBooks Desktop.

-Common error: Incorrect and/or inconsistent inventory procedures
+Common error: Incorrect and/or inconsistent inventory accounting

 Symptoms